 Companies such as Equinix, Digital Reality, and nLighten are leading the edge data centre charge in the UK.

 Edge data centres are decentralized data centres that are located near the end-user to avoid data latency.
-Its proximity to the end-user allows the data centre to store, process, analyse, and send directly rather than processing in a cloud or regional data centre.
+Its proximity to the end-user allows the data centre to store, process, analyse, and send data directly rather than processing in a cloud or regional data centre.

 Data Centre Construction Market Report

-The report provides powerful insight to this rapidly evolving market.
+The Data Centre Construction Market Report UK 2025-2029 provides powerful insight to this rapidly evolving market.
 It covers an overall market assessment, and analysis of sub-sectors and product categories.

 Key issues covered in the report include:

-- Analysis of the factors affecting the data centre market,
+- Analysis of the factors affecting the data centre market

 - How AI’s rapid development will increase the need for significant processing power